Pelé: Birth of a Legend: Reception

 The film received mostly negative reviews.
 Review aggregator Rotten Tomatoes gives the film a rating of 33%, based on 30 reviews, with an average rating of 5.04/10.
 On Metacritic, the film has a weighted average score of 39 out of 100, based on 11 critics, indicating "generally unfavorable reviews".

 Critic Josh Terry of Deseret News said: "Overall, "Pelé: Birth of a Legend" is a solid sports film and a pleasant introduction to an international icon."
 However, he went on to add: "While "Birth of a Legend" touches on weighty subjects such as national identity and class tension, its tone often employs a frenetic highlight-reel style that gives its content more flash than depth."
 In his review for The Salt Lake Tribune, Sean P. Means awarded the film 2 out of 5 stars saying: "...the script plods along from event to event, and the young actors portraying Pelé are bland and uninvolving."
 Chief critic Alan Zilberman of The Washington Post concluded: "The film is too earnest and single-minded to be hagiographic, and the final moments are moving in spite of their predictable trajectories. ... the film would have benefitted if the Zimbalists had found a way to add a bit of depth — or even doubt — to the legend."
 Robert Abele of TheWrap stated the biopic "scores zero goals" calling the treatment to the script as "burnishing".
 In his review for The Village Voice, Michael Nordine expressed: "The new Pelé movie has great footwork but iffy, cheesy drama."
 Michael Rechtshaffen of The Los Angeles Times stated: "[. ... ] script fails to satisfy the dramatic requirements of a narrative feature."
 Andrew Barker of Variety commented: "The film is continually hamstrung by an uninspiring, ultra-traditionalist narrative."

+José Altafini, who is portrayed as one of the antagonists of the film, initially commented that the film was "beautiful," although "a bit romanticised," but later criticised his portrayal in the film, and the fact that he was not consulted before filming.
+He also pointed out several historical inaccuracies in the film, noting that like Pelé, he came from a poor family – his father worked in a sugar factory, while his mother worked as a housemaid for a wealthy family – and that his hometown of Piracicaba was approximately 300km from Pelé's hometown of Bauru, and that it would not have been possible for them to meet as children, adding that they first met prior to leaving for the 1958 FIFA World Cup in Sweden, when he was 19 and Pelé was 17.